Barrier (computer science): Sense-reversal centralized barrier

-When a thread stops at the barrier, local_sense's value is toggled.'
-When there are less than THREAD_BARRIERS_NUMBER threads stopping at the thread barrier, those threads will keep waiting with the condition that the flag member of struct _thread_barrier is not equal to the private local_sense variable.
+When a thread stops at the barrier, local_flag's value is flipped.
+When there are less than THREAD_BARRIERS_NUMBER threads stopping at the thread barrier, those threads will keep waiting with the condition that barrier.flag is not equal to local_flag.

-When there are exactly THREAD_BARRIERS_NUMBER threads stopping at the thread barrier, the total thread number is reset to 0, and the flag is set to local_sense.
+When there are exactly THREAD_BARRIERS_NUMBER threads stopping at the thread barrier, thread_count is reset to 0 and flag is set to local_flag.

 Combining tree barrier

-The potential problem with the Centralized Barrier is that due to all the threads repeatedly accessing the global variable for pass/stop, the communication traffic is rather high, which decreases the scalability.

-This problem can be resolved by regrouping the threads and using multi-level barrier, e.g. Combining Tree Barrier.
-Also hardware implementations may have the advantage of higher scalability.

-A Combining Tree Barrier is a hierarchical way of implementing barrier to resolve the scalability by avoiding the case that all threads are spinning at the same location.
+A potential problem with the centralized barrier implementation is that because all threads repeatedly access the global variable to pass/stop, communication traffic is high, decreasing scalability.
+This problem can be resolved by regrouping the threads and using multi-level barrier, such as using a combining tree barrier.
+Hardware implementations may have greater scalability.
+A combining tree barrier is a hierarchical way of implementing barrier to resolve scalability by avoiding the case that all threads are spinning at the same location.

-In k-Tree Barrier, all threads are equally divided into subgroups of k threads and a first-round synchronizations are done within these subgroups.
-Once all subgroups have done their synchronizations, the first thread in each subgroup enters the second level for further synchronization.
-In the second level, like in the first level, the threads form new subgroups of k threads and synchronize within groups, sending out one thread in each subgroup to next level and so on.
-Eventually, in the final level there is only one subgroup to be synchronized.
-After the final-level synchronization, the releasing signal is transmitted to upper levels and all threads get past the barrier.
+In a $k$-tree barrier, all threads are equally divided into subgroups of $k$ threads and a first round of synchronizations are done within these subgroups.
+Once all subgroups have completed synchronization, the first thread in each subgroup enters a second level for further synchronization.
+In the second level, like in the first level, the threads form new subgroups of $k$ threads and synchronize within groups, sending out one thread in each subgroup to next level and so on, until in the final level, only one subgroup needs to be synchronized.
+After the final level of synchronization, the releasing signal is transmitted to upper levels and all threads pass the barrier.

 Hardware barrier implementation

-The hardware barrier uses hardware to implement the above basic barrier model.
+A hardware barrier uses hardware to implement the above basic barrier model.

-The simplest hardware implementation uses dedicated wires to transmit signal to implement barrier.
-This dedicated wire performs OR/AND operation to act as the pass/block flags and thread counter.
-For small systems, such a model works and communication speed is not a major concern.
-In large multiprocessor systems this hardware design can make barrier implementation have high latency.
-The network connection among processors is one implementation to lower the latency, which is analogous to Combining Tree Barrier.
+The simplest hardware implementation uses dedicated wires to transmit signals to implement a barrier.
+This dedicated wire performs OR/AND operations to act as pass/block flags and thread counters.
+For small systems, such a model is sufficient and communication speed is not a major concern.
+In large multiprocessor systems, this hardware design can lead to high latency in the barrier implementation.
+The network connection among processors is one means to lower latency, analogous to using a combining tree barrier.

-POSIX Thread barrier functions
+POSIX Threads barrier functions

-POSIX Threads standard directly supports thread barrier functions which can be used to block the specified threads or the whole process at the barrier until other threads to reach that barrier.
-3 main API supports by POSIX to implement thread barriers are:
+The POSIX Threads standard directly supports thread barrier functions which can be used to block the specified threads or the whole process at the barrier until other threads to reach that barrier.
+The POSIX Threads offer three main APIs: